93won/lightweight_vo/README.md

 [![Stereo VO Demo](https://img.youtube.com/vi/zcConJRXgEQ/0.jpg)](https://www.youtube.com/watch?v=zcConJRXgEQ)

+## To-Do List

+- [ ] **IMU Integration**: Incorporate IMU data to create a more robust Visual-Inertial Odometry (VIO) system, improving accuracy and handling of fast motions.

 ## 1. Native Build (Ubuntu 22.04)

 This method builds the project and all its dependencies directly on your system.
 It has been tested on Ubuntu 22.04.